taljuk01/learn-kubernetes-by-doing/README.md

 - Part of the external configuration can also be database username and password.
 - Putting a password or other credentials in a configMap in a plain text format would be insecure.
-- For this purpose kubernetes has another component called ```secret```.
+- For this purpose, Kubernetes has another component called ```secret```.
 - Secret is just like configMap but the difference is that it's used to store secret data credentials.
-- Data is stored not in a plain text format but in base 64 encoded format.
+- Data is stored not in a plain text format, it is in base 64 encoded format.
-- Like configMap you just add it to your pod so that pod can actually see those data and read from the secret.
+- Like configMap you just add it to your pod so that pod can see those data and read from the secret.

 <p align="center">
   <img src="./assets/k8s-secret.png" width="60%">